Frame-35-logoFrame-35-logoFrame-35-logoFrame-35-logo

 What property managers need to know about sustainability and EV charging [2023]

 Buyers quizzing you about EV chargers.
 Residents asking for solar panels on the communal roof.
-Industry bodies publishing new net zero strategies.
-The chatter around sustainability is growing louder by the day.
-What are the five hot topics that property managers need to keep on top of?
+Industry bodies publishing new net-zero strategies?
+The chatter around sustainability and EV charging is growing louder by the day.
+Here are the five hot topics that property managers need to keep on top of:

 1. Sustainability has become a must-have